mzaks/compact-dict/README.md

 Although the dictionary is fast (currently it is about 10x faster than the std `Dict`) its main concern is with reducing memory footprint.

-We introduce two self sufficient modules:
+We introduce two self-sufficient modules:
 - `string_dict` where the key type of the dictionary is a `String`
 - `generic_dict` which allows keys to be of any type conforming with `Keyable` trait